 - Engine design, heads, head gasket issues, diagnosing, engine lower end components.

-- Turbocharger, how the variable vane turbocharger functions, design and teardown.
-Diagnosis and repair.
+- Turbocharger, how the variable vane turbocharger functions, design, and teardown

 - Use of service information